Periodic Normal Forms for Bifurcations of Limit Cycles in DDEs: Periodic spectral computations for classical DDEs

-where we used \eqref{eq:L(t)varphi} and \eqref{eq:Asunstartau} in the second equality, partial integration for Riemann-Stieltjes integrals and the conditions on $g$ coming from \eqref{eq:D(Astar0)} in the third equality.
+where we used integration by parts for Riemann-Stieltjes integrals and the conditions on $g$ coming from \eqref{eq:D(Astar0)} in the third equality.
 The $d_\theta$ refers to Riemann-Stieltjes integration over the $\theta$-variable.
 We can also express the left-hand side of \eqref{eq:weaksol} as

 Hence, \eqref{eq:weaksol} is equivalent to